emqx/emqx-tutorial/online-docs/en/client_dev/javascript.md

 Because of JavaScript's asynchronous and non-blocking nature, it is only after the connect event that the client is successfully connected.
-The `client.connected'property determines whether the connection is successful:
+The `client.connected` property determines whether the connection is successful:

-**Error examples**
+**Wrong examples**

 ```js
 import mqtt from 'mqtt'